-The supporting L-DOS47 expenditures include costs associated with the Company's research laboratory in Edmonton, Alberta which includes employee wages and benefits, fixed overhead costs such as rent, light, heat, water and variable costs such as laboratory consumables.
+The supporting L-DOS47 expenditures include costs associated with the Company's research laboratory in Edmonton, Alberta, Canada which includes employee wages and benefits, fixed overhead costs such as rent, light, heat, water and variable costs such as laboratory consumables.
 Also included are costs associated with the manufacture of L-DOS47 drug substance/product and related assays from third party suppliers and costs associated with running and managing the L-DOS47 clinical trials in the various geographic jurisdiction.
 These include wages and benefits of employees involved in overseeing third-party vendors who monitor the trials on behalf of the Company in addition to all patient clinical study costs incurred at the various clinics where patients are being dosed.

-V-DOS47 research and development expenses for the three-month periods ended October 31, 2019 and 2018 totalled \$111,000 and \$130,000, respectively.
-The reduction in spending on V-DOS47 is mainly due to the lack of funding.
+Preclinical V-DOS47 research and development expenses for the three and six-month periods ended January 31, 2020 and 201 totalled \$69,000 and \$180,000, respectively (January 31, 2019 - \$102,000 and \$232,000, respectively).
+The Company continued advancing the pre-clinical program with lower spending impacted based on the timing of commitments as the Company is committed to divesting its Polish subsidiary while maintaining a licensing arrangement for future royalties and milestones.
 The Company's Polish subsidiary entered into a grant funding agreement with the PNCRD for research and development expenditures associated with V-DOS47.
 The V-DOS47 expenditures include costs associated with the Company's research laboratory in Warsaw, Poland which includes employee wages and benefits, fixed overhead costs such as rent, light, heat, water and variable costs such as laboratory consumables.
-In the three month-period ended October 31, 2019, the Company's Polish subsidiary are offset against the eligible research and development expenditures associated with the V-DOS47 program.
+In the three and six-month period ended January 31, 2020, the Company's Polish subsidiary received grant funding of \$132,000 and \$159,000, respectively (January 31, 2019 - \$87,000 and \$222,000, respectively).
+The grant funds received by the Company's Polish subsidiary are offset against the eligible research and development expenditures associated with the V-DOS47 program.
 Subsidized amounts may be drawn in advance or on a reimbursement basis, with varying criteria and timelines for justification of claims being made by the Company's Polish subsidiary.
 The Agreement may be terminated by either party upon one month's written notice clearly spelling out the reasons for which the Agreement is being terminated.
 In certain cases of termination, the Subsidiary may be obligated to return the received financial support in full within fourteen days of the day notice is served, with interest.
-As at October 31, 2019, the Company has received subsidies from the PNCRD of approximately \$1,316,000.
+As at January 31, 2020, the Company has received subsidies from the PNCRD of approximately \$1,448,000.